babyfish-ct/kimmer/doc/value.md

     )
 ```

-## 2.Why are read-only objects so hard to modify?
+## 2.Why are immutable objects so hard to "modify"?

 If the subordinate object changes, the superior object must change too.